ai4os/ai4-docs/source/howtos/train/federated-flower.rst

       This step is only needed if you selected the ``tokens`` Docker tag during configuration.

-   AI4OS provides users with a token-based system that can be used for authenticating the clients prior to their incorporation into the federated training.
+   The platform provides users with a token-based system that can be used for authenticating the clients prior to their incorporation into the federated training.

    To access the secret token, find your deployments and click the :material-outlined:`key;1.5em` icon.